ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       number generator.

     * `time` is the time at which the report was generated.
-The Client SHOULD round this value down to the nearest multiple of the task's `time_precision` in order to ensure that that the timestamp cannot be used to link a report back to the Client that generated it.
+The Client SHOULD truncate this value down to the nearest multiple of the task's `time_precision` in order to ensure that that the timestamp cannot be used to link a report back to the Client that generated it.